-If you’re not enjoying your new phone as much as you expected or are dealing with issues, this guide goes over a list of the most common Galaxy Note 10 problems and how to fix them.
+If you’re not enjoying your shiny new phone as much as you expected and are dealing with issues, here’s a list of the most common Galaxy Note 10 problems and how to fix them.
 It’s Samsung’s biggest and best phone yet, but it’s not perfect.
 Whether that’s the fingerprint scanner acting funny, camera glitches, S-Pen issues or something else.
 These bugs and fixes apply to the Note 10+ as well.

-You don’t need to call Samsung support and browse the forums for hours or try to get help from your carrier.
+You don’t need to call Samsung support, your carrier, or browse the forums for hours on end.
 Instead, we’ll help you fix most Note 10 issues right now, at home.
 Plus, we’ll continuously update this post with more info, fixes, software updates and more as they arrive.

 How to Fix Galaxy Note 10 Fingerprint Scanner Problems